This Is the One: Recording

 Utada worked with various other artists on several tracks, including Stargate produced, prematurely published "Apple and Cinnamon" and sometime later at least one other track produced by Christopher "Tricky" Stewart.
-On January 9, her subject-exclusive blog indicated that she was nearing completion of the album, and said of the work involved, "If this were a live show, I'm at the painful part about two songs before the break for the encore."
-She also stated that, upon completion of the album production, she would post her first new English blog message of the year.
-Official Japanese and English press releases posted online January 22 confirmed that Utada had worked with producers Stargate and C. "Tricky" Stewart, and that the album's recording had taken place in New York, Atlanta, and Tokyo, and 10 songs were written (by her) for the project.
-In a blog post dated January 31, Utada mentioned that she had on that day decided on the sequence of songs and that the album was soon to be mastered.
-She also wrote that the title would soon be announced.
-Later, in an issue of Japanese magazine WHAT'S IN?, two more track titles were revealed ("Poppin'" and "Automatic Part II") as well as other significant tidbits of information regarding the upcoming release.
+On January 9, their subject-exclusive blog indicated that they were nearing completion of the album, and said of the work involved, "If this were a live show, I'm at the painful part about two songs before the break for the encore."
+They also stated that, upon completion of the album production, they would post their first new English blog message of the year.
+Official Japanese and English press releases posted online January 22 confirmed that Utada had worked with producers Stargate and C. "Tricky" Stewart, and that the album's recording had taken place in New York, Atlanta, and Tokyo, and 10 songs were written (by them) for the project.
+In a blog post dated January 31, Utada mentioned that they had decided on the sequence of songs that day, and that the album was soon to be mastered.
+They also wrote that the title would soon be announced.
+Later, in an issue of Japanese magazine WHAT'S IN?, two more track titles were revealed ("Poppin'" and "Automatic Part II") as well as other information regarding the upcoming release.
 It was reported that Utada was in the studio with Stargate for roughly one hour, while the majority of the rest of the album's production was completed separately by transfer of data between Japan, New York, and Norway.